 This section provides additional guidance to McGill research administrators on the financial management of Tri-Agency grants.
 It is important to have strong financial administrative procedures in place to ensure accountability, compliance and stewardship for the public funding received from the Tri-Agency.

-Researchers are responsible for using grant or award funds in accordance with the policies of the Agencies, including the Tri-Agency Financial Administration Guide (TAFAG) and Agency grants and awards guides.
+Researchers are responsible for using grant or award funds in accordance with the policies of the Agencies, including the Tri-Agency Guide on Financial Administration (TAGFA) and Agency grants and awards guides.
 They are also responsible for providing true, complete and accurate information on documentation for expenditures from grant or award accounts.

 Using grant or award for purposes inconsistent with the policies of the Agencies; misappropriating grants and award funds; contravening Agency financial policies; providing incomplete, inaccurate or false information on documentation for expenditures from grant or award accounts all constitute breaches of the Agencies’ policies.

 Non-compliance could result in freezing or closing of grants, repayment of expenses or the Agency can terminate grants or declare that the researcher is ineligible to apply for future funding.
 Non-compliance does not just affect one grantee, but the institution as a whole.

 The grantee is responsible for authorizing all expenditures from his/her grant in accordance to the Tri-Agency’s requirements and conditions of grants and with the institution’s policies.
 No other party may initiate or authorize expenditures from a grant account without the grantee’s delegated authority.